Sport at our heart

 With the spectacular facilities of Hagley Park only two blocks away, the children of St Michael’s are spoilt for sporting choice – and facilities!
 And we can’t wait for the new Metro Sports Facility to open across the road!

 St Michael’s has a full sporting programme, focusing on both individual skill acquisition and team participation.

-The Physical Education programme in Years 1-8 focuses on skill acquisition, balance, agility and body management, motor skills and conduct.
-As children develop the key skills appropriate for their age, they are introduced to a range of formal and information sports, games and activities.
-As an essential component within St Michael’s tradition of preparation, the PE programme introduces pupils to some of the wider range of sports which will be on offer at secondary school.
+The Physical Education programme focuses on skill acquisition, balance, agility and body management, motor skills and conduct.
+As children develop the key skills appropriate for their age, they are introduced to a range of formal and informal sports, games and activities.
+As an essential component within St Michael’s tradition of preparation, the programme introduces pupils to some of the wider range of sports which will be on offer at secondary school.

 The school has championships in swimming, cross-country and athletics, and from these events pupils are selected to compete in the Independent Schools’ Zone championships.
 Success at Zones can result in qualification for the Canterbury Primary Schools’ championships.
 Pupils also compete in the winter tournament and gymnastics events.

 Hockey has always had a strong base in the school.
 On Saturday mornings, a significant number of pupils play for the Avon St Michael’s Junior Hockey Club, and for several other clubs in the Canterbury Hockey Association competitions.
 Principal Penny Tattershaw runs an after-school hockey skills programme in Term 1 on the school’s mini-turf to introduce young players to the games.

 Pupils are encouraged to join their local clubs for the main sporting codes as this is a valuable opportunity to keep in touch with friends in their local area and be involved in their home community.

 In Terms 1 & 2, the school participates in a week-long block of daily swimming lessons at QEII Taiora, while we eagerly watch much closer the Metro Centre take shape.